 68observation = called["result"]["structuredContent"]

-69print(f"observation: {observation['order_id']} {observation['status']} eta={observation['eta']}")1capabilities: ['tools']
+69print(f"observation: {observation['release_id']} {observation['status']} health={observation['health']}")1capabilities: ['tools']

 2ready_after_notification: True

-3discovered_tool: get_order_status
+3discovered_tool: get_release_status

-notifications/initialized.get_order_status exists.Servers can publish three primary primitives.
+notifications/initialized.get_release_status exists.Servers can publish three primary primitives.
 The MCP specification describes their intended control owners: tools are model-controlled, resources are application-controlled, and prompts are user-controlled.[2]

-| Primitive | Method examples | ShopFlow use | Who normally initiates use? |
+| Primitive | Method examples | ReleaseOps use | Who normally initiates use? |

 |---|---|---|---|

-| Tool | tools/list, tools/call | Query one order status; create a return label after approval | Model, mediated by host policy |
+| Tool | tools/list, tools/call | Query one release status; propose a traffic shift after approval | Model, mediated by host policy |

-| Resource | resources/list, resources/read | Read a bounded return-policy document | Host application |
+| Resource | resources/list, resources/read | Read a bounded release runbook | Host application |

-| Prompt | prompts/list, prompts/get | Start an agent-selected damaged-item review template | User |
+| Prompt | prompts/list, prompts/get | Start a user-selected release-readiness checklist | User |

 Use a decision function to make the boundary explicit: